• Home

 Common Mistakes to Avoid

-3.Swinging arms widely instead of using wrist motion.
+• Moving the whole arms too much instead of using wrist action.

 Glossary